-I completed my Master Level certification in 2013 following a one-year training program, and since then I have loved bringing the transformative healing power of Reiki to my clients.
+I completed my Master Level certification (RMT, for Reiki Master Teacher) in 2013 following a 1-year training program, and since then I have loved bringing the transformative healing power of Reiki to my clients.
 I enjoy working on all types of ailments, but specialize in emotional and spiritual healing.

 I own a private practice, and have also practiced Reiki in hospice settings and at George Washington University Hospital.
 In 2017 I created a program called “Reiki for Recovery” in which I offer weekly free Reiki to residents at Hope House Treatment Center, an inpatient drug and alcohol recovery facility in Laurel, MD.